 A Request For Evidence (RFE) does not mean you’re going to lose.

-Usually, it means the government just wants more evidence showing your marriage is real.
+And according to your question, it seems the government just wants more evidence showing your marriage is real.

-Don’t confuse a Request For Evidence (RFE) with a Notice Of Intent To Deny (NOID).
+Do Not Confuse A Request For Evidence (RFE) With A Notice Of Intent To Deny (NOID).

 If you receive a NOID, this means that after reviewing your application, a USCIS officer does not think your spouse qualifies for the immigration benefit she seeks.